tom-seddon/b2/doc/Debug-version.md

 paragraph commands can navigate between them), and the VIA `Extra` flags (adds a huge pile of extra logging that you probably don't want).

-`Save (no cycles)` produces output with no cycle count column.
-This can be more useful for diffs.

 ## `Pixel metadata` ##